ImErvin/Theory-of-Algorithms/[1]DecidePrime/README.md

 ##### Conditions for a Prime Number

 1. The number must be a positive integer larger than 1
 2. When a prime number is divided by another positive integer, the result will only be a positive integer when the prime number is divided by iteself and the number 1.

-When faced with the task above I can assume that this means checking every number

 ### Reference
 [1] https://en.wikipedia.org/wiki/Brute-force_search

 [2] https://en.wikipedia.org/wiki/Prime_number